XieResearchGroup/DGX-wiki/docs/better_dl/training.rst

 3. probably use before the activations
 4. enable the use use large learning rate (also increase decay rate if learning rate schedule is in place)

-greedy layer-wise pre-training
+Greedy layer-wise pre-training
 -----------------
 1.the choice of initial parameters for a deep neural network can have a significant regularizing effect (and, to a lesser extent, that it can improve optimization)

-jump start with transfer learning
+Jump start with transfer learning
 -----------------